UPDATE: This online marketing post was first published on 15 June 2018 and updated on 4 October 2021.

 There is a learning curve here for all this, so get a knowledgeable friend to help.

 Videos are great for customer testimonials.
 Get some of your customers to talk about their experience of using your products.
 You can also publish short product demos in video format.

 Email newsletters are a great way to keep your customers continually updated about new developments.
 You can periodically inform them about the latest trends in the industry.

 The first step is to create a list of email addresses and names.
-GoDaddy Email Marketing makes it easy to add a sign up form to your website, then send beautiful emails to all or a part of your contact list.
+The email marketing tool included with GoDaddy’s Digital Marketing Suite makes it easy to add a sign up form to your website, then send beautiful emails that get customers interested.

 4. Social media